-- For the practical qualifying exam, students are expected to be comfortable with R, and have had experience at working with real data.
-Most students gain that experience from a combination of Stat 661, 625 and participation in the statistical consulting clinic (Stat 627).
+- Practical Exam: a written report on an analysis of a data set, held during a five day period in December, following the end of classes, or as a capstone project for S&DS 625 at the discretion of the instructor and DGS.
+Students are expected to be comfortable with R, and have had experience at working with real data.
+Most students gain that experience from a combination of Stat 661, 625 and participation in the statistical consulting clinic (Stat 627-628).